-As described in Section 3.06, Energy, the Project would have No Impact related to conflict with or obstruction of a state or local plan for renewable energy or energy efficiency.
-Project construction, which would be a short-term impact, would be reduced to less than significant by BACT and other construction-related mitigation measures.
-The residual impact related to energy use by construction equipment would be small.
-For these reasons, there would be no cumulative impact related to energy.
+This topic was not addressed in the PEIR.
+Section 3.6, Energy, of this SEIR determined the project would generate no impact related to conflicting with or obstructing a state or local plan for renewable energy or energy efficiency.
+Project construction, which would be a short-term impact, would be reduced to less than significant by PEIR Mitigation Measure AQ-2a and AQ-2b.
+The residual impact related to energy use by construction equipment would be small, and would be far outweighed by the energy production of the repowered facilities described in the PEIR.
+No cumulative impact associated with the program or the project would occur.